SchrodingerZhu/area-exam-survey/writing/main.typ

 ```

 One can observe that such operations heavily involve the elimination and introduction processes, executed in a consecutive manner.

+= The Memory Reuse Problem
+== The Essence of Reuse Analysis

 == e.g. User Feedback
 #rect(